thestriver/AWS_SSA/AWS_SSA.md

 ---

 <h2>S3: Simple Storage Service - Scalable storage in the cloud</h2>
 You can store 0 - 5 terabytes.
 Amazon S3 are managed at a regional level.
 Note: Amazon S3 is a global namespace but you still create your buckets within a region

+highlyavailable and durable

+- S3: object storage
+ S3 Glacier: low cost long-term archive and backup

+ Storage Gateway: Hybrid cloud storage with **local caching** An AWS Storage Gateway volume gateway connects an on-premises software application with cloudbacked storage volumes that can be mounted as Internet Small Computer System Interface (iSCSI) devices from on-premises application servers.
+In cached volumes mode, all the data is stored in Amazon S3 and a copy of frequently accessed data is stored locally.

-- S3: object storage / S3 Glacier: low cost long-term archive and backup / Storage Gateway: Hybrid cloud storage with local caching / Snowcone (8TB)/ Snowballs Edge (50TB(compute-optimized) and 80TB(storage optimized) versions) / ~~Snowball Edge (100TB)~~, Snowmobile (100PB)
+  Snowcone (8TB)/ Snowballs Edge (50TB(compute-optimized) and 80TB(storage optimized) versions) / ~~Snowball Edge (100TB)~~, Snowmobile (100PB)

 - S3 Intelligent-Tiering uses ML to automatically monitors access patterns of objects and automatically moves them between the S3 Standard and S3 Standard-IA storage classes.
 It is not designed for archival data.
 - S3 Standard-IA is ideal for data that is infrequently accessed but requires high availability when needed.